install.packages("pak") #IF NOT ALREADY INSTALLED

 piece = 1

-))We can register this shape with ggplotplus for the session using add_shape_plus():
+))I can register this shape with ggplotplus for the session using add_shape_plus():

 add_shape_plus(name = "star", #<--THE NAME TO USE TO ACCESS THIS SHAPE.